MegaManSec/JoshuaHu/_posts/2025-11-10-gixy-ng-new-version-gixy-updated-checks.md

 All of these changes took months to get working to a level of quality that I was happy with, especially with gixy's parser which was a mix of pyparsing rules and ... a bunch of regular expressions.
 Those regular expressions were the most difficult to work with, because formulation weren't so obvious.
 LLMs didn't help in explaining how they actually worked or why they were chosen the way they were (for the specific text they were parsing), so "fixing" them to work with the nginx configurations I had (which were valid, but gixy either rejected them or completely crashed) was ... difficult:).

-In any case, the ~80,000-line nginx configurations (enterprise quality! (™)) which spanned various systems (kubernetes loadbalancers, an nginx fork acting as a web application firewall, "raw" nginx, etc) were finally scannable, and `GixyNG` could correctly detect all of the issues I could see by manually reviewing the configuration.
+In any case, the ~80,000-line nginx configurations (enterprise quality! (™)) which spanned various systems (kubernetes loadbalancers, an nginx fork acting as a web application firewall, "raw" nginx, etc) were finally scannable, and Gixy-Next could correctly detect all of the issues I could see by manually reviewing the configuration.

-Before I started working on all of these changes, GixyNG would crash with those configurations -- and report success at the end!
+Before I started working on all of these changes, Gixy-Next would crash with those configurations -- and report success at the end!
 Indeed, _someone_ was using `gixy` against these configurations already, but ... nothing was ever reported as being vulnerable, because `gixy` was crashing upon scanning.
 Oops!
-As an estimate, I would guess that my total contributions totaled around 4000-lines changed in the `GixyNG` codebase.
+As an estimate, I would guess that my total contributions totaled around 4000-lines changed in the Gixy-Next codebase.

 ## Quality degradation

-Up until this point in writing, I haven't been completely truthful, as I've been using the name GixyNG.
-In reality, GixyNG is my fork of *another* fork, `gixy-ng`.
-Originally, I had submitted all of my changes to that fork, and most were accepted. _Note: If the rest of this blog post seems a bit wonky in terms of grammar, apologies: it was written before I created the GixyNG fork and only did some light editing after the fork!_
+Up until this point in writing, I haven't been completely truthful, as I've been using the name Gixy-Next.
+In reality, Gixy-Next is my fork of *another* fork, `gixy-ng`.
+Originally, I had submitted all of my changes to that fork, and most were accepted. _Note: If the rest of this blog post seems a bit wonky in terms of grammar, apologies: it was written before I created the Gixy-Next fork and only did some light editing after the fork!_

 After landing around 70% of my changes in `dvershinin/gixy` on GitHub, the main developer of the fork, Danila Vershinin, went radio-silent.
 I put this down to them being busy elsewhere, and didn't see any reason to ask them to land the changes sooner rather than later; I had my local repository which I was using, so I was happy.
 I posted *that* fork on hackernews, and the GitHub project shot up from ~30 stars to ~1,000 within a day or so.